 The exception to this is if you are playing in an event that lasts several games, for example a league match or a tournament.
 Your handicap changes at the end of the event, but only if your index value at that time still requires it.

 Although the results of doubles games are not recorded on the card, handicap doubles games are played and bisque allocations have to be calculated.
-Up to 2014 the calculation was as follows.
-Calculate the average handicap of each pair.
+The calculation was as follows: calculate the average handicap of each pair.
 Take one from the other and that is the bisque allocation.
 Round to the nearest half bisque if necessary.
-In 2015 this was amended by calculating the average index of each pair and then using the trigger point table to calculate the pair’s combined handicap.
-Then take one from the other.
-This only makes a difference if a pair consists of one very weak and one very strong player.

-For details of the doubles handicapping regulations or to clarify any point which is not clear or to obtain a second explanation, readers are recommended to go to the CA web site and clicking on Association Croquet on the home page and then exploring the Handicapping section.
+For details of the doubles handicapping regulations or to clarify any point which is not clear or to obtain a second explanation, readers are recommended to go to the CA website and click on Association Croquet on the home page and then explore the Handicapping section.